The Maelstrom Chronicles

 “I’m not sure, but I have an idea,” Twilight said with confidence.
 “Stand back.
 I don’t know what will happen.”

 “Come on now, y’all,” Applejack instructed the rest of us.
 “She needs to concentrate.”
-We filed back out the door.
-As we waited, we heard Twilight cry out.
+They filed back out the door.
+As they waited, they heard Twilight cry out.

 “Twilight,” the girls cried in unison.
-We looked back to see the elements caught in a purple tornado.
-I rushed forward to help.
+They looked back to see the elements caught in a purple tornado.
+Rider rushed forward to help.

 “The elements,” Twilight said with concern as she jumped into the vortex.
 The swirl quickly shrank down.
-I dove for the vortex myself only to have it vanish before I could get to it.
-I was moving so fast I crashed into the pedestal.
+Rider dove for the vortex only to have it vanish before he could get to it.
+He was moving so fast he crashed into the pedestal.
 Panic grew within the girls.
-I got up with a groan.
-I was definitely going to be in a lot of pain the next day.
+Rider got up with a groan.
 The girls were in a panic frantically searching the room for Twilight.

 “Twilight, where are you?”
 Applejack asked with great concern.